“I wanna be the one to walk in the sun. Oh girls, they wanna have fun.”

 “We have no past, we won’t reach back.”

-The next track from side 2, “All Through the Night”, was yet another cover, this time from the singer/songwriter Jules Shear.
-“All Through the Night” was the 4th single released from the album in the fall of 1984 and wound up being Cyndi’s 4th consecutive top 5 song, a first for a female artist’s solo debut.
+The next track from side 2, “All Through the Night,” was yet another cover, this time from the singer/songwriter Jules Shear.
+“All Through the Night” was the 4th single released from the album in the fall of 1984 and wound up being Cyndi’s 4th consecutive Top 5 song, a first for a female artist’s solo debut.
 The song begins slowly, with watery keyboards and Cyndi singing in a lower register.
-Once the chorus hits, the tempo picks up, the drums kick in, and Cyndi’s register subsequently goes up a few notches.
-It’s worth noting at this point that Cyndi Lauper has one of the most distinct and versatile vocal ranges, which is something that always set her apart from lesser singers or those that could only sing well in one or two octaves.
-“All Through the Night” is a perfect example of this talent and she once again took a song that may have died in obscurity and turned it into a successful and memorable hit song.
+Once the chorus hits, the tempo picks up, the drums kick in, and Cyndi’s register goes up a few notches.
+It’s worth noting at this point that Cyndi Lauper has one of the most distinct and versatile vocal ranges, which always set her apart from lesser singers or those who can only sing well in one or two octaves.
+“All Through the Night” is a perfect example of this talent, and she once again took a song that may have died in obscurity and turned it into a successful and memorable hit song.

-“Witness” follows on the track listing and this ska-influenced, mid-temp track was co-written by Lauper and former Blue Angel bandmate John Turi.
-“Witness” gives Cyndi an opportunity to look back at her previous work and is ultimately a nice nod to the sound she and her band had created prior to her solo career.
-It’s a pleasing, bouncy song that flows well with the track listing of side 2.
+“Witness” follows on the track listing, and this ska-influenced, mid-temp track was co-written by Lauper and former Blue Angel bandmate John Turi.
+“Witness” allows Cyndi to look back at her previous work and is ultimately a nice nod to the sound she and her band had created before her solo career.
+It’s a pleasing, bouncy song that flows well with the track listing of Side 2.

-The next song on the album, “I’ll Kiss You”, is another upbeat Lauper co-written track with a similar sonic palette to “She Bop” in terms of being drum beat and synth heavy with guitars sprinkled in.
+The next song on the album, “I’ll Kiss You,” is another upbeat Lauper co-written track with a similar sonic palette to “She Bop” in terms of being drum beat and synth-heavy with guitars sprinkled in.
 In the song, Lauper makes another case for female empowerment, this time from the standpoint of being a romantic or sexual aggressor.
-Sure, she uses the excuse of love potions and gypsy’s but the bottom line is that Cyndi will “kiss you” and you’ll like it.
+Sure, she uses the excuse of love potions and gypsies, but the bottom line is that Cyndi will “kiss you,” and you’ll like it.

-The album’s final track, “Yeah Yeah”, was a track co-written by a member of the 60s band, The Hollies, but Cyndi takes yet another unique vocal take than what is often found on the album.
-Her vocal mannerisms during the verses on “Yeah Yeah” is reminiscent of Carrie Brownstein of the band Sleater-Kinney’s singing voice.
-She ends each line with a punky-bratty tone then adds more vocal acrobatics throughout the choruses, including her own high pitched and extremely New York on helium speaking voice.
+The album’s final track, “Yeah Yeah,” was co-written by a member of the ’60s band The Hollies, but Cyndi takes yet another unique vocal take than what is often found on the album.
+Her vocal mannerisms during the “Yeah Yeah” verses are reminiscent of Carrie Brownstein of the band Sleater-Kinney’s singing voice.
+She ends each line with a punky-bratty tone, then adds more vocal acrobatics throughout the choruses, including her high-pitched and extremely New York on helium speaking voice.
 “Yeah Yeah” is a fun song that ends the album on a high note.

 Memory Bank Withdrawal